alextanhongpin/database-design/README.md

--- Longest state name: The State of Rhode Island and Providence Plantations (52 chars.) state VARCHAR(56) NOT NULL DEFAULT '', postal_code VARCHAR(16) NOT NULL DEFAULT '', country VARCHAR(74) NOT NULL DEFAULT '',
+-- Longest state name: The State of Rhode Island and Providence Plantations (52 chars.) state VARCHAR(56) NOT NULL DEFAULT '',
+-- There is no maximum size for a postcode.
+Currently, the longest postal code is 10 char.
+Iran has 10 diguts and the US have 4 and 5 seperated by a hyphen.
+Brazil is 9 and Canada is 7, I think. postal_code VARCHAR(16) NOT NULL DEFAULT '', country VARCHAR(74) NOT NULL DEFAULT '',
 ```